 #4: Dusty Oil or Gas Burner

 You can avoid dusty burners with regular furnace maintenance by a home heating professional.
-If you find dusty burners when you notice your Goodman furnace blowing cold air, a professional cleaning can solve the problem.
+If you find dusty burners when you notice your Goodman heater blowing cold air, a professional cleaning can solve the problem.

 #5: Control Panel Glitch